The Gay Dating Paradox: Why Men Struggle to Commit in Relationships

 Video Transcript:

 Greetings and Salugaytions, friends.
 I'm Prince Amari, gay matchmaker, love coach, and hypnotherapist.
-And in this video, we're going to talk about dating fatigue and the paradox of romantic choice: why so many people struggle in the modern dating world.
+In this video, we're going to talk about dating fatigue and the paradox of romantic choice: why so many people struggle in the modern dating world.

 The Primary Reason Anyone is Single

-But before we jump into that, I want to remind everybody that the number one reason anyone is single is because they're trying to have a level 25 relationship with level three dating skills.
-And technically there are only about 12 dating skill levels.
+Before we jump into that, I want to remind everyone that the number one reason anyone is single is that they're trying to have a level 25 relationship with level three dating skills.
+Technically, there are only about 12 dating skill levels.

-You need to have around a level seven to really have the confidence and competence of an effective dater.
-And so it's easy to see why, if we have unrealistic expectations, because at level 25 is our ideal of the perfect relationship that no one's relationship ever actually measures up to, that we have unrealistic expectations.
+You need to have around a level seven to have the confidence and competence of an effective dater.
+A level 25 relationship is equivalent to our ideal of the perfect relationship that no one's actual relationship ever measures up to.

 Dating Fatigue in the Modern Dating World